tiagorlampert/CHAOS/README.md

 </p>

 <p align="center">
-  CHAOS allow generate payloads and control remote operating systems.
+  CHAOS is a PoC that allow generate payloads and control remote operating systems.
 </p>

 ## Disclaimer